This How-to uses these versions:

 k3d-epinio-server-0 Ready control-plane,master 38s v1.22.6+k3s1

-Follow "magic" DNS setup to define the domain name you will use for Epinio.
+Follow wildcard DNS setup to define the domain name you want to use for Epinio.

 Then, continue with the Epinio installation process.